ragnarlotus/vue-flux/README.md

 ## Performance

-Weight is just 102KB so is pretty light having only the essential CSS.
+Weight is about 130KB so is pretty light having only the essential CSS.
 It also does not require a high end computer as animations are performed with CSS3 hardware acceleration.

 ## Included transitions

 #### 2D transitions

 * Fade: fades from one image to next.
 * Kenburn: fades, zoom and moves current image to next.
 * Swipe: swipes the image to display next like uncovered with a curtain.